-Studies in the PTSD-Repository were categorized into the following six types of treatments: psychotherapy, pharmacotherapy, complementary and integrative health (CIH), nonpharmacologic biological, nonpharmacologic cognitive and collaborative care.
+Studies in the PTSD-Repository were categorized into the following 6 types of treatment: psychotherapy, pharmacotherapy, complementary and integrative health (CIH), nonpharmacologic biological, nonpharmacologic cognitive and collaborative care.
 There is also an "other treatments" classification, for 7 total options.
 See our treatment reference guide that outlines the organization and provides definitions.

-Keep in mind that not every PTSD treatment study is represented in the database.
-In some cases, it’s because there haven’t been any RCTs conducted on those treatments.
+Keep in mind that not every PTSD treatment is represented in the database.
+In some cases it's because there haven't been any RCTs conducted on those treatments.
 In other cases, studies did not meet the criteria to be included.

-We identified the studies by searching multiple databases including MEDLINE®, Cochrane CENTRAL, PsycINFO®, and the National Center for PTSD’s PTSDpubs database.
-We also reviewed reference lists of systematic reviews and clinical practice guidelines for relevant RCTs.
+Each year we identify studies by searching multiple databases including MEDLINE®, Cochrane CENTRAL, PsycINFO®, and the National Center for PTSD’s PTSDpubs database.
+We also review reference lists of systematic reviews and clinical practice guidelines for relevant RCTs.

 Why Should I Trust It?

 The PTSD-Repository is a project of the National Center for Posttraumatic Stress Disorder (NCPTSD), the world's leading research and educational center of excellence on PTSD and traumatic stress.
 Since the Center’s founding in 1989, NCPTSD researchers have been recognized for the contributions they have made studying the causes, assessment and treatment of PTSD.
 With guidance from NCPTSD, the data were abstracted by the Pacific Northwest Evidence-based Practice Center (EPC), a research center at Oregon Health & Science University with more than 20 years’ experience conducting systematic reviews as part of the Agency for Healthcare Research and Quality (AHRQ) EPC Program.